CAMP Lab Alumnae

 Past Lab Members

-Hannah Scott is a fourth year Psychology student receiving her Bachelor’s at Oklahoma State University.
+Hannah Scott was a Psychology student receiving her Bachelor’s at Oklahoma State University.
 Hannah is interested in maternal mental health studies, parent child relational studies in cases of domestic violence within the immediate family, and Personal Construct Psychology.
 Hannah hopes to gain further experience studying maternal mental health, and risk factors that affect the mental health of women during pregnancy while working in Dr. Ciciolla's lab.
 After completion of her undergraduate degree in May 2019, Hannah hopes to attend a postgraduate program for a Master of Social Work abroad.
 Hannah is incredibly enthusiastic about the opportunity to work in the CAMP lab under Dr. Ciciolla and her staff for the 2018-2019 Academic Year.

-Melanie Sokolowski is a 2019 graduate of OSU’s Psychology Department.
+Melanie Sokolowski was a 2019 graduate of OSU’s Psychology Department.
 She assisted in CAMP lab for two years and now plans to attend the University of Oklahoma to continue her education in the Masters of Social Work program on the Norman campus.
 Melanie wants to continue to assist in research labs and also do her own research, her interests include: the effects maternal miscarriage has on the development of surviving siblings, Client-centered therapy as a treatment for clients that have been exposed to trauma, specifically domestic violence and sexual assault, Children's psychophysiology and stress reactivity in regard to their exposure to adverse life circumstances, specifically domestic violence, sexual assault, and fatal diagnoses.
 Her goal is to work in the social work field as a Licensed Clinical Social Worker and then return to school to earn her PhD in social work.